-For purposes of the Related Party Transactions Policy, a Related Party includes the Company's directors, director nominees and members of management since the beginning of the Company's last fiscal year, beneficial owners of 5.0% or more of any class of the Company's voting securities and members of their respective Immediate Family (as defined in the Related Party Transactions Policy), as well as the Company's affiliates, investees, trusts for the benefit of employees and other parties with which the Company may deal if one party can control or significantly influence the management or operating policies of the Company.
+For purposes of the Related Party Transactions Policy, a "Related Party" includes the Company's directors, director nominees and members of management since the beginning of the Company's last fiscal year, beneficial owners of 5.0% or more of any class of the Company's voting securities and members of their respective Immediate Family (as defined in the Related Party Transactions Policy), as well as the Company's affiliates, investees, trusts for the benefit of employees and other parties with which the Company may deal if one party can control or significantly influence the management or operating policies of the Company.

-The Related Party Transactions Policy provides that Transactions must be approved or ratified by the Board.
-The Board has delegated to the Audit Committee the review and, when appropriate, approval or ratification of Transactions.
-Upon the presentation of a proposed Transaction, the Related Party is excused from participation and voting on the matter.
+The Related Party Transactions Policy provides that Related Party Transactions must be approved or ratified by Audit Committee.
+The Board has delegated to the Audit Committee the review and, when appropriate, approval or ratification of Related Party Transactions.
+Upon the presentation of a proposed Related Party Transaction, the Related Party is excused from participation and voting on the matter.
 In approving, ratifying or rejecting a Transaction, the Audit Committee will consider such information as it deems important to conclude if the transaction is fair and reasonable to the Company.

-Whether a Related Party's interest in a Transaction is material or not will depend on all facts and circumstances, including whether a reasonable investor would consider the Related Party's interest in the Transaction important, together with all other available information, in deciding whether to buy, sell or hold the Company's securities.
-In administering this policy, the Board or the relevant committee will be entitled (but not required) to rely upon such determinations of materiality by company management.
+Whether a Related Party's interest in a Related Party Transaction is material or not will depend on all facts and circumstances, including whether a reasonable investor would consider the Related Party's interest in the Related Party Transaction important, together with all other available information, in deciding whether to buy, sell or hold the Company's securities.
+In administering this policy, the Board or the relevant committee will be entitled (but not required) to rely upon such determinations of materiality by the Company's management.

-The following factors are taken into consideration in determining whether to approve or ratify a Transaction with a Related Party:
+The following factors are taken into consideration in determining whether to approve or ratify a Related Party Transaction with a Related Party:

-- the Related Party's interest in the Transaction; - the approximate dollar value of the Transaction; - the approximate dollar value of the amount of the Related Party's interest in the Transaction; - whether the Transaction was undertaken in the ordinary course of business of the Company; - whether the Transaction is proposed to be, or was, entered into on terms no less favorable to the Company than terms that could have been reached with an unrelated third party; - the purpose of, and the potential benefits to the Company, of the Transaction; - required public disclosures, if any; and - any other information regarding the Transaction or the Related Party in the context of the proposed related transaction that would be material to investors in light of the particular circumstances.
+- the Related Party's relationship to the Company and interest in the Related Party Transaction; - the approximate dollar value of the Related Party Transaction; - the approximate dollar value of the amount of the Related Party's interest in the Related Party Transaction; - whether the Related Party Transaction was undertaken in the ordinary course of business of the Company; - whether the Related Party Transaction is proposed to be, or was, entered into on terms no less favorable to the Company than terms that could have been reached with an unrelated third party;

+- the purpose of, and the potential benefits to the Company, of the Related Party Transaction; - required public disclosures, if any; and - any other information regarding the Related Party Transaction or the Related Party in the context of the proposed related transaction that would be material to investors in light of the particular circumstances.

-The following arrangements will not generally give rise to Transactions with a Related Party for purposes of the Related Party Transactions Policy given their nature, size and/or degree of significance to the Company:
+The following arrangements will not generally give rise to Related Party Transactions with a Related Party for purposes of the Related Party Transactions Policy given their nature, size and/or degree of significance to the Company: